How to Fix the NVIDIA Installer Failed Error

 Fix #5: Clean Windows Installation

-Windows reinstallation should be the last attempt you make, after all, methods have been unsuccessful.
-If there any damaged Windows files in the system, they could be preventing NVIDIA from installing.
-Be sure to backup all important data and files before reinstalling the Operating System.
+Reinstalling Windows should be your last attempt; after all, methods have been unsuccessful.
+If there are any damaged Windows files in the system, they could be preventing NVIDIA from installing.
+Always back up all critical data and files before reinstalling the Operating System.

 Step #1